kevinjamunar/kevinjamunar/README.md

-- 👋 Hi, I’m @kevinjamunar and I love JavaScript/TypeScript.
+- 👋 Hi, I’m @kevinjamunar.

 <!---
 kevinjamunar/kevinjamunar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.